 Hi, I'm Paige.

-During our sessions, I utilize Acceptance and Commitment Therapy (ACT) within a psychodynamic framework.
-What this means is, while you begin to adopt more productive ways of thinking and behaving for the here and now, you will also gain a more expansive understanding of your narrative, which can lead to even deeper transformation.
+There is no “one-size-fits-all” when it comes to therapy, so I tailor my approach depending on the needs of my clients.
+Typically, I combine Acceptance and Commitment Therapy (ACT) with a psychodynamic framework.
+What this means is, while you begin to adopt more productive ways of thinking and behaving for the here and now, you will also gain a more expansive understanding of your narrative, which leads to deeper transformation.
 I have found that this combination brings the best of both worlds to my clients.

-I am a Licensed Psychotherapist (LMHC) in the State of NY.
+I am a Licensed Psychotherapist (LMHC) in the State of New York.
 I grew up in South Florida, and received my Masters degree in Mental Health Counseling and Certificate of Study in Spirituality and Health from the University of Florida.

 On a more personal note…